yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 We propose a complete technology transfer to revive this machine.
 This will provide you with a market-ready solution that can immediately strengthen and expand Company A's product portfolio.

-Immediate market entry—this is the key point.
+Immediate market entry　#スライド文字大きく —this is the key point.

 ---